-Our coalition of Medford residents, local community groups, elected officials, and candidates envisions an inclusive local government that genuinely meets the needs of everyone who calls Medford home.
-Our Revolution Medford is committed to local organizing to develop and advocate for a shared policy vision that centers working people and infuses anti-racism, anti-ableism, anti-austerity, opposition to bigotry against any religion, and intersectionality throughout all policies and practices to combat structural oppression.
+Our coalition of Medford residents, local community organizations and advocacy groups, elected officials, and candidates envisions an inclusive local government that genuinely meets the needs of everyone who is part of the Medford community.
+Our Revolution Medford is committed to grassroots organizing to implement policies and practices that center working people and are anti-racist, anti-ableist, anti-austerity, and intersectional to combat structural oppression.

-City government that enables everyone to thrive and take pride in calling Medford home must acknowledge the disproportionate impact of racial capitalism and economic injustice, especially on Black, Indigenous, Asian American and Pacific Islander, Latinx, disabled, low-income, immigrant, and LGBTQIA+ communities, among others.
-Justice and equity are the foundation of the 2021 Medford People’s Platform, which can be seen throughout all of the policy categories.
-We believe that a truly positive society is only possible when those who are most marginalized have their material needs met.
+City government must acknowledge the disproportionate impact of racial capitalism and economic injustice, especially on people marginalized based on race, gender identity, class, ability, national origin, ethnicity, religion, or orientation.
+Justice and equity are the foundation of the 2023 Medford People’s Platform.
+We believe that a truly positive society is only possible when everyone, especially those who are most marginalized, have their material needs met.

-Our shared policy vision for Medford over the next two years (2021-2023) will bring people together to fight for a fully-funded City Budget, raise needed revenue, promote climate resiliency and an open walkable city, provide true community safety for all residents, fully fund public education, create an equitable and welcoming city government; champion and advocate for the public good and working people; and improve housing affordability and stability for people of all incomes.
+Our shared policy vision for Medford over the next two years (2023-2025) will bring people together to fight for a fully-funded City Budget, raise needed revenue, and encourage economic development; promote climate resiliency and an open, walkable, and accessible city; provide true community safety for all residents, fully fund public education, create an equitable and welcoming city government; champion and advocate for the public good and working people; and improve housing affordability and stability for people of all incomes.

 The City Budget We Deserve

 A budget is a statement of values.
 Right now, Medford’s revenues aren’t big enough to meet the needs of our community.
 We must thoroughly assess community needs for public schools, city services, and infrastructure.
 Then we need to make a plan to raise the money to meet those needs.
 Medford’s elected officials can verbally commit to anti-racism and equity, but without the proper funding, these commitments cannot become a reality.
-We envision a City Budget which prioritizes people over profit, fully-funded Medford Public Schools and Medford Public Library, fixing our streets and sidewalks so they are safe for everyone, robust social programs that provide for community members’ basic needs and safety, housing affordability for all, and welcoming and effective city services.
+We envision a City Budget which prioritizes people over profit, fully-funded Medford Public Schools and Medford Public Library, fixing our streets and sidewalks so they are safe for everyone, robust social programs that provide for community members’ basic needs and safety, housing affordability and stability for all, and inclusive and effective city services.

-- Increasing Revenue to Meet Community Needs – We commit to assessing the funding needs of our community and supporting a plan to raise needed revenue to provide the public schools, city services, and infrastructure Medford residents deserve.
+- Increasing Revenue to Meet Community Needs – We commit to assessing the city’s funding needs and supporting a plan to raise needed revenue to provide the Medford Public Schools, city services, and city infrastructure Medford residents deserve.
 We support well-thought out plans to raise revenue, including potential debt exclusions to fund capital projects like a new Medford High School and repair of streets and sidewalks, Proposition 2½ overrides to address understaffing and lack of funding in most city departments, progressive city taxation through existing state-allowed exemptions and petitions to the State House to ask for better tax policy options, and increasing PILOTs (Payments in Lieu of Taxes) from large non-profits.

-- Effective City Services and Infrastructure – We commit to a city budget that provides essential city services in a quick and effective manner and that improves and maintains our city’s buildings, sidewalks, roads, and other infrastructure for the long-term.
+- Effective City Services and Infrastructure – We commit to a city budget that effectively provides essential city services and that fixes, maintains, and improves our city’s streets, sidewalks, public buildings, and other infrastructure for the long-term.
 We also commit to building up a fully-staffed City Hall so city departments can deliver better results for residents and lessen the City’s reliance on outside contractors for essential services.

-- Climate Resiliency – We commit to support planning for resiliency from climate impacts and floods, creating a net-zero or carbon-neutral requirement for new developments (including City and school projects) that includes solar and renewable energy and phasing out fossil fuels, supporting and encouraging green renovations of existing structures, educating and incentivizing residents and landlords to reduce home energy costs, expanding the Medford Resiliency Hubs project, developing concrete goals to electrify city vehicle fleet, and planning with an environmental justice lens that prioritizes housing affordability.
+- Climate Resiliency – We commit to climate resiliency planning, creating a net-zero or carbon-neutral requirement for new developments (including City and school projects); expanding solar and renewable energy and phasing out fossil fuels, supporting and encouraging green renovations of existing structures, educating and incentivizing residents and landlords to reduce home energy costs, expanding the Medford Resiliency Hubs project, developing concrete goals to electrify city vehicle fleet, and planning with an environmental justice lens that prioritizes housing affordability.

-- Expanding Transit Access – We commit to supporting more frequent MBTA bus and train service, more MBTA bus routes; adding more bus shelters and bus lanes; eliminating fares for public transit beginning with routes most used by working-class residents; exploring municipally-funded options to provide more transportation options; and expanding electric car infrastructure while reducing the need for car use in general.
+- Expanding Transit Access – We commit to supporting more frequent, expanded MBTA bus and train service; protecting existing MBTA bus routes; adding more bus shelters and bus lanes; eliminating fares for public transit beginning with routes most used by working-class residents; exploring municipally-funded options to provide more transportation options; and expanding electric car infrastructure while reducing the need for car use in general.

-We believe we keep us safe, not the police or any kind of carceral system and structure.
 True community safety is non-violent, actively opposes the potential for violence and escalation, and dismantles white supremacist systems and structures.
 We acknowledge that what is safe for one person may not be safe for another.
-Community safety is shared when people’s basic needs are met, we live in a safe built environment, and city government is welcoming and representative of the residents of the community.
+Community safety is shared when people’s basic needs are met, when we live in a safe built environment, and when our city government is welcoming to and representative of the residents of the community.

-- Supporting Immigrant Residents – We commit to working with Safe Medford and other groups to maintain the existing non-cooperation policy between MPD and U.S. Immigration and Customs Enforcement (ICE), expand translation services, invest city resources in actively engaging immigrant residents and communities to understand their needs, and support the state Safe Communities Act.
+- Supporting Immigrant Residents – We commit to working with Medford People Power, Safe Medford, and other groups to maintain the existing non-cooperation policy between MPD and U.S. Immigration and Customs Enforcement (ICE), expand translation services, invest city resources in actively engaging immigrant residents and communities to understand their needs, and support the state Safe Communities Act.

 Public Education Our Community Deserves

-- Pro-Public Schools – We commit to fighting for full and equitable funding for public schools, advocating for increases in the state budget for public education, and a permanent fix to the state charter school formula that negatively impacts Medford’s budget and reduces funding for Medford’s public schools.
+- Pro-Public Schools – We commit to fighting for full and equitable local funding for Medford Public Schools and advocating for increases in the state budget for public education.
+We will push State House leaders to fix the state’s charter school policies that negatively impact Medford’s budget and reduce funding for Medford Public Schools.